DanielKrawisz/Entropy/entropy.md

 Two bodies which are at thermal equilibrium with one another should not be able to increase their total entropy by transferring energy from one body to another.
 Thus the number of states in each body must be increasing with regard to increases in energy at the same rate.
 If the number of states in one body is increasing faster with regard to increases in energy than the other, than we would expect energy to move into that body from the other and we would say that it has a lower temperature.

-Thus for entropy $S$, energy $E$, and temperature $T$, we might guess that

-$$ \frac{1}{T} = \frac{d S}{d E} $$

 which turns out to be correct.

-Certain ideal substances could have a formula for temperature asscribed to them.
-For ideal gasses, temperature is proportional to the average kinetic energy of a particle in the gas.
-This formula explains the heat capacity of gasses in terms of their molecular composition.
-In particular, some gasses store potential energy as well as kinetic energy.
-In general, gasses with more complex molecules will store more average potential energy than gasses with less complex molecules.
-Even though real gasses are not ideal, the ideal gas analysis explains why carbon dioxide is a stronger greenhouse gas than oxygen, and why methane is stronger than carbon dioxide.
-Stronger greenhouse gasses store more energy at a given temperature than weaker gasses, and are thus at a higher temperature when they radiate the same amount energy into space that they absorb from the sun.

 ## Thermal Equilibrium